skylightxo/skylightxo/README.md

 ### Hi there, my name is Daniil 👋

 - :mortar_board: Student of Applied Mathematics in Odessa I.I.Mechnikov National University.
-- 🌱 I’m currently learning [express][express] and [react-native][react-native]
+- 🌱 I’m currently learning [Express][express] and [React Native][react-native].
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.

 ### Contact me: